Romania’s Painted Easter Eggs: A Story of Art and Tradition

-Painted eggs are without a doubt the most colorful, artistic and loved part of Easter celebration in Romania.
+The painted Easter eggs are without a doubt the most colorful, artistic and loved part of this religious celebration in Romania.
 You’ll find them in every house, at every Easter meal, at church and even at picnics.
 Their origin goes back at least a couple of centuries, and today they represent the most popular image of this major Orthodox religious holiday.

 Photo by Diana Muntean